sidt36/sidt36/README.md

 ### Hi there 👋
-I final year mechanical engineering student at IIT Madras, I work in robotics and automotive control.
+I am a  mechanical engineering grad student at Stanford University, I work in robotics and AI.

 <!--
 **sidt36/sidt36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.